jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Quantum Chemistry** taught by Prof. Luis H. da Silveira Lacerda
   - In a nutshell: based mainly on McQuarrie's book
 - **Python Programming** taught by Prof. Giovanni F. Caramori
-  - In a nutshell: science-oriented, Python course
+  - In a nutshell: based mainly on Hill's book

 ## 2021/2
 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott